C0m3b4ck/BookwormPascal/README.md

 # TO-DO pre-1.0
 <b>
 <br>* Every GUI needs to be finished, even if non-functional - DONE April 2nd, 2026
-<br>* Every GUI's items need to resize with window (will probably implement using anchors)
 <br>* Hashing function used during registering and logging in
 <br>* Every form and tabsheet needs to clear all text fields upon being closed
 <br>* CRUD needs to be done - the program is dependent on databases after all, could also use .txt files for configs etc.